wageschucu/flows/README.md

 # flows
-cash flows management locally in your browser load the file flows.html into your browser (chrome) edit the json data file : mydata.json
+Cash flows management locally in your browser.
+Load the file flows.html into your browser (chrome).
+Edit the json data file : mydata.json